 Systems used by activity promoters will need to define if a particular works is subject to the existing NRSWA noticing rules or this Permit Scheme.
 To achieve this, the Permit Authority has defined a specific operational district as the 'Permit Authority'.
-The OD file for this district is set to District Function=9 (Permit Authority) as detailed in the current Technical Specification for EToN.
-All streets which are subject to the Permit Scheme have their NSG 61 records specifying the Permit Authority as the SWA ORG REF AUTHORITY and DISTRICT REF AUTHORITY.
+The OD file for this district is set to District Function=9 (Permit Authority) as detailed in the current Technical Specification for EToN version 5.0.
+All streets which are subject to the Permit Scheme have their NSG 61 records specifying the Permit Authority as the SWA\ORG\REF\AUTHORITY and DISTRICT\REF\AUTHORITY.